sasanin/kubernetes-with-tanzu-cheatsheet/Day 1 - Design buildup/TAP install/gke/README.md

 | xx | `yy` |  | Pay attention to.. |
 | xx | `yy` | | bla bla|

-### Step 3 - Creating and connect to a GKE cluster for the TAP image
+### Step 3 - Creating and connecting to a GKE cluster for the TAP image
 | What you are trying to achieve | On local Mac | In Google Cloud | Notes |
 | --- | --- | --- | --- |
 | Create cluster - **Set name and zones** || Go to the upper left menu in your Google Console and click on `Kubernetes` >> `Clusters`. <br />Select a name for the cluster (I use *tap-cluster*).<br />Choose `Location type` >> `Regional` and select your region (*I am using `europe-north1 (Finland)`.Check the `Specify default node locations` and check mark all node zones.<br />Allow GKE to automatically manage the cluster's `control plane version` by checking the `Release channel`. | *If it says that you are about to create a `Autopilot cluster` make sure to switch to a `Standard cluster`.* |